kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Processing the eviction request result by the requester once the eviction process is complete.

 If the eviction is no longer needed, the requester should remove itself from the `.spec.requesters` of the EvictionRequest.
-If the requester's list is empty, the eviction request will be canceled and the eviction request controller will set a `Complete` condition to `.status.conditions`.
+If the requester's list is empty, the eviction request will be canceled and the eviction request controller will set a `Canceled` condition to `.status.conditions`.

-It can observe the `Complete` condition ([EvictionRequest Completion and Deletion](#evictionrequest-completion-and-deletion)) to decide if the EvictionRequest should be deleted/garbage collected.
+It can observe the `Canceled` and `Evicted` conditions ([EvictionRequest Completion and Deletion](#evictionrequest-completion-and-deletion)) to decide if the EvictionRequest should be deleted/garbage collected.

 Eviction requesters are expected to use Server-Side apply to prevent conflicts and manage ownership